captainzero93/security_harden_linux/README.md

 # ⚡ FORTRESS.SH :: Debian Linux Defense Configuration

-**One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off**
+**One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off.
+This enables casual uses and more strict.**

 **Version 3.7** - Production-Ready with Critical Bug Fixes for Debian 13 and Enhanced Stability